iterative/dvc.org/content/docs/command-reference/push.md

   new:            data/matrix-train.p
 ```

-One could do a simple `dvc push` to share all the data, but what if you only
+One could do a `dvc push` to share all the data, but what if you only want to
-want to upload part of the data?
+upload part of the data?

 ```dvc
 $ dvc push --with-deps matrix-train.p.dvc